JavaScript for Web Accessibility

 }

-– Browser Developer Tools: Use Chrome DevTools to examine accessibility properties directly within the Elements panel.
+Browser-Based Developer Tools: Using Chrome DevTools to check accessibility properties has gone inside the Elements panel.

 JavaScript Accessibility: Benefits Beyond Compliance